villhei/elixirtut/elixir_web/app/chapters/high_order_functions.md

 ## <a name="sample_sizers"></a> Sample sizer functions

 Let's take a look at functions that are used to limit the sample size of an `Enumerable`.
-These functions are used to create sublists of `Enumerables`, either by removing leading or trailing elements, or removing elements until they fulfill or fail a condition given by a predicate function.
+These functions are used to create subcollections of `Enumerables`, either by removing leading or trailing elements, or removing elements that fulfill or fail a condition given by a predicate function.

 ### <a name="high_order_take"></a> Enum.take/2